 The 2000 to 2003 (Classic) Prius had a .035 amp drain when parked.
 Toyota had admitted with a service bulletin that the battery was too small.
 Yet the battery was the same size for the 2004 to 2009 Prius without smart key.
 Why?
 The drain when parked went from .035 amps to .011 amps.
 For cars with smart key the drain increased to .15 amps. cars so the battery size was increased and the 2004 to 2009 Prius comes with a switch to turn smart key off.
 The switch is on the lower part of the dash near the drivers knee.
-For the 2010 model smart key turns off automatically if the car has not been used for over a certain period of time.
-The will drastically reduce one way of deeply discharging the battery.
+For the 2010 model smart key turns off automatically if the car has not been used for over five days (reference owners manual).
+The will drastically cut deeply discharging the battery.

 I turned off the car and locked all the doors and left the overhead light switched on.
 After two minutes it did not dim so sadly it does not appear that Toyota has added anything to prevent accidental discharging of the 12 volt battery.
 However, this was hardly a conclusive test.

 The stock battery does not appear to be a deep discharge battery as a few incidents of leaving the lights on overnight kills it.
 I have a Optima Yellow top (deep discharge) battery in my 2001 Prius.
 I have left a light on in the car at least twice overnight.
 The car started fine and I would not even have know the light was on except the fixture was hot.
 The battery is now over 5 years old and still running strong.
 (For more information on obtaining an Optima battery go to the bottom of the page.)

 Another 2010 engineering change is that the 12 volt battery is significantly easier to replace by changing two things:.

 - The black box labeled “Supply assy brake control power” is no longer in front of the battery.